GitHuberlandYann/SCOP/README.md

 /SCOP $> ./scop Ressources/file_you_want.obj
 ```

-Currently should not be working on mac ..

 If you have never run a project using mlxlib .. best of luck with compiling

 ## Sample